It’s been awhile since I’ve blogged, but after a two-week trip to the States, a move to a new apartment, and a pretty major hair cut . . . I’m back!

 Endings are also beginnings.
 Sometimes the hardest challenge isn’t facing an ending, but facing a difficulty that seems endless.
 But no matter how long the darkness may seem, it does have an end.
 I know because God said so.

 May God give us the grace to see the bright end as it draws nearer.
-And to see that He is right here, with us every step of the way.
+And also to see that God is right here, with us every step of the way.